 - In a separate bowl, sift together the dry ingredients (flour, baking powder, salt).
 Add this flour mixture and the evaporated milk to the original mixture alternately.
 Beat for 2 minutes on medium speed, then fold or mix in the sour cream.

 - Spread evenly onto a parchment-lined half sheet pan.
 We used PAM No-Stick Baking Cooking Spray on the sheet pan under the parchment paper so it sticks better (or use butter).
+We used one, 12×17 pan for the butter cake batter.

 - Bake at 325°F until a toothpick inserted in the middle comes out clean (25-35 minutes – but check at 25 minutes).
 We feel 35 minutes is too long – cake is less moist and has more brown crusting on cake.
 Be careful not to over-cook.
 Our optimal was 26-27 minutes.